ysoh286/honours-project-2017/detailed-notes.md

 https://ysoh286.shinyapps.io/report-draft/ - dead at the moment.

 TODOS:
+- **REVIEW AND TRY PLOTLY 4.7.1 - THERE ARE SUBSTANTIAL CHANGES THAT CONTRADICT what was previously determined. plotly can now stop redrawing in shiny + a lot more links to other types of plots rather than just scatter plots**
-- Build 'solution' + fix package
+- Build 'solution'
-  - get box plot challenge fully sussed
-  - attempt to generalize 'highlighting' (what if you could highlight a range instead - boxplot to density plot)
-  - reduce the exponentially increasing list of bugs/issues
-- Need to update on plotly+crosstalk information
-- Try AWS + shiny server during the weekend
+- Try AWS + shiny server
-- AVOID WRITING JAVASCRIPT! (unless DOM can't do it)

 LOOSE ENDS?
 Should these be further investigated or not?
 - redo png-trendline challenge?
 - Canvas APIs for fast rendering of large datasets

-## WEEK 15 - 19 (06/07 - 03/07): Build.
+## WEEK 15 - End of Semester (06/07 - ): Build.

 - Completed integrating selection box in DOM-trendline example (alternative to example done in shiny)

+- Completed challenges:
+  - boxplot challenge

 **Building...**